Prominent Greek businessman jailed pending trial

 A Greek prosecutor filed felony charges against him earlier this year in relation to the collapse of Proton Bank, a small Greek financial institution in which he was the biggest shareholder.

-Proton became the first Greek bank to be effectively nationalized after it fell under a bank rescue fund set up by Greece and its international lenders.
+Proton became the first Greek bank to be effectively nationalised after it fell under a bank rescue fund set up by Greece and its international lenders.

 Lavrentiadis has denied any wrongdoing.
 In a statement, he said the decision to jail him did not take into account his health issues and that the charges against him were built on a biased and wrong report from Greece’s central bank.